 This post includes photos and references on the October 1909 Jewish Federation of Farmers conference and fair in New York City.
 It was held at the Educational Alliance at the corner of East Broadway and Jefferson.
-The most popular of the 225 exhibits were presented by the Baron Hirsch Agricultural College in Woodbine, New Jersey.
-Over 50,000 people visited the exhibit.
-Speakers included the Assistant Secretary of Agriculture, the honorable W.M.
+The most popular of the 225 exhibits was the Baron Hirsch Agricultural College in Woodbine, New Jersey exhibit.
+Over 50,000 people visited that exhibit.
+Speakers at the conference included the Assistant Secretary of Agriculture, the honorable W.M.
 Hays.

 The Cornell Agricultural College, one of the most important agricultural schools in the United States, as well as the New Haven Experiment Station, the New Jersey College of Agriculture and the Massachusetts Agricultural College, participated in the exhibition.
 In the 1935 History of the Baron de Hirsch Fund, the author called this participation “true public recognition: American universities taking part in an agricultural exposition organized by Russian Jews.”
 1

 - Joseph, Samuel.
 The History of the Baron Hirsch Fund, Philadelphia: Jewish Publication Society, 1935. p.
 142. [↩]